RicardoAgra/Javascript/README.md

 ## Where to start?

-Despite still missing a lot of essential information, in this section you will find a sugested order to view the files.
+Despite still missing a lot of essential information, in this section you will find a suggested order to view the files.

 #### Starter